MicroControleurMonde/ESP32_RNG/README.md

 ~~I will not repeat the tests to validate the reliability of the generator.~~
 ### Update(24.11.24)

-While testing my RNG on RP2040, I became very aware of the entropy weakness provided by my generator/MCU.
+While testing my RNG on RP2040, I became very aware of the entropy weakness provided by my MCU generator.

 So the decision was to also test the Espressif ESP32 chip to confirm its reliability as a TRNG.